Monday, April 20, 2026

 There are three serious multi-agent frameworks in 2026, and they solve different problems:

 LangGraph trades ease-of-use for precision.
 Writing a StateGraph requires more upfront work than spinning up a CrewAI Crew.
-But when your agent needs to pause for human approval, resume from a checkpoint, or handle a dozen branching conditions — LangGraph's explicit control flow is worth the verbosity.
+But when your agent needs to pause for human approval, resume from a checkpoint, or handle many branching conditions, LangGraph's explicit control flow is worth the verbosity.

 CrewAI is better if you want to define agents by persona (Researcher, Writer, Reviewer) and let them collaborate loosely.
 AutoGen wins when you want LLMs arguing with each other to reach a better answer.